-Section G -Details of your /concerns, request for support On a scale of 0 - 10, how safe is the child right now?
 (0 = so worried the child is certain to get harmed or harmed again.
-10 = not worried, the child is safe) Scaling: Please describe the reason for your scaling How does the current situation impact on the child?
+10 = not worried, the child is safe)

 How does the parent / carer and child feel about your concerns, request for support?
 What needs to change to make things better or safer for this child and family?
-Has the child suffered any harm and how do you know If yes, how often has this happened and what are the triggers?
+Has the child suffered any harm and how do you know Has the child suffered any narm and now do you know If yes, how often has this happened and what are the triggers?
 Section H - What is working?
 What is going well for this child and family?
 What has already been done to address any concerns and how has this helped?
 What resources / services are currently in place?
 What additional assessments or chronologies can you submit to support your referral?